tfenster/end2end/source/cosmo-docker/9-bc-config.md

 ```
 </details>
 &nbsp;<br />
 Verify that you can connect by going to http://&lt;ip&gt;/BC and logging in.
 Now that we have everything in place, we can easily extend this, e.g. to also include a test environment.
 All we need to do is copy the database files to a new folder, tell the SQL container about that and add a second BC container connected to the test database.
 To be able to reach them easier, we'll also map the ports to host ports.
-And to make sure we always now which environment we are using, we set the Product name property accordingly.
+And to make sure we always know which environment we are using, we set the Product name property accordingly.
 Those changes are already done in the [docker-compose.extended.yml](https://github.com/tfenster/presentation-src/blob/cosmo-docker/bc-compose/docker-compose.extended.yml) file

 ```bash
 docker-compose down